Subscribe Today -- It's Free!

 State Parks on Lake Champlain

-contains twelve of those state parks, and includes: Alburg Dunes, Knight Point,
+twelve of those state parks, and includes: Alburg Dunes, Knight Point, Sandy

-Sandy Bar, Burton Island, Grand Isle, Knight Island, North Hero, and Woods
+Bar, Burton Island, Grand Isle, Knight Island, North Hero, and Woods Island in

-Island in the Lake Champlain Island chain.
-Other state parks on the Lake’s
+the Lake Champlain Island chain.
+Other state parks on the Lake’s shores are:

-camping, boating, fishing, picnicking, and swimming.
-The parks are a
+boating, fishing, picnicking, and swimming.
+The parks are a wonderful way to

-are Burton Island, Kingsland Bay, and Button Bay.
-Burton Island State Park is
+Burton Island, Kingsland Bay, and Button Bay.
+Burton Island State Park is a

 The island is accessible only by private boat and a ferry.
 Kingsland Bay offers a